HariKrishna-02/Car-Parking-Distance-Detection/README.md

 Car_Distance_Detection_Components.jpeg: Image of the components present.

 Car_Distance_Detection_Attachment.jpg: The circuit build by the help of the components.

+Car_Parking_Distance_Detection_CircuitDiagram.jpeg: The circuit diagram shows the Arduino Uno connected to an ultrasonic sensor, buzzer, and LED to detect distance and provide audio-visual alerts.

 Car_Parking_Distance_Detection_code: Script for processing the video and detecting the distance